Jackmoo/autoFwUpdate/README.md

 autoFwUpdate
 ============

-Stript in Python 2.7, using pexpect module for ssh command line fw update/reinit/reboot
+Script in Python 2.7, using pexpect module for ssh cli fw update/reinit/reboot automation